 This Sk8nHopper concept would demonstrate how we can move a large amount of cargo weight, with only a fraction of the energy expenditure.

 How is this so?
 Because, when the driver hops, he gets to balance on high-pressure, 100psi wheels with electric motor hubs.

 The friction of the driver's feet are momentarily taken off the road.

 Only a quarter of the energy is being expended.
 That is, when compared to our present-day, inefficient four wheeled vehicle technology.

 This design is stable, easy to steer (could incorporate a TAIL FIN!), and is able to come to a quick stop, even when loaded with four adults.

-Kee-Lite aluminum connectors are used with 1.5" dia aluminum conduit, which can be cold-bent with a simple pipe bender into the desired curved arches.
-They are about $10 each, and worth every penny for having a STRONG vehicle that will handle up to 1000 lbs of people or cargo!
+Kee-Lite aluminum connectors are used with 1.5" diameter electrical aluminum conduit, which can be cold-bent with a simple pipe bender into the desired curved arches.
+They are about $10 each 10' length, and is worth every penny for having a STRONG vehicle that will handle up to 1000 lbs of people or cargo!
 Another advantage is being able to easily disassemble joints, to make changes in the design.

 This Harbor Freight pipe bender ^ is the ticket for making nice, uniform bends with the 1.5" and 2" dia aluminum conduit.
 The secret to make perfect arches is to suspend it from overhead!
 That way, when bending the pipe, GRAVITY works in our favor to keep the arch from getting skewed!

-Also, imagine this vehicle custom-covered with 'windsurfer sail material', which encloses a vehicle completely, and is fitted with zipper doors in this custom-designed canopy.
+Custom-covered with 'windsurfer sail material', which encloses it completely, and fitted with zipper doors as well.
+A basic sewing machine does the job!